 Feelings of sadness can occur at any time and at any age.
 According to Psych Central, roughly 10 to 15 percent of children and teenagers are depressed at any particular time.
+This can lead to co-occurring teen depression and drug use.

 Although it is not uncommon for individuals at any age to develop mild to severe forms of depression, it is important to seek professional treatment when it persists.
 For some teenagers, moderate to severe depression can contribute to the temptation to abuse drugs.